alexodan/navbar-challenge/readme.md

 # Navbar challenge

+Note: Most of the progress is in the `navbar` branch.

 This repo contains the solution to this challenge https://www.notion.so/alexdan/Challenge-1-Navbar-62ae547aa708477bbd679c27a829cf6f

 The general idea is to have a navbar like the one in this image